Improving Railroad Grade Crossing Safety: Accurate Prediction of Train Arrival Times for Emergency Response Management and Driver Decision Support

 - Daniel Work, Assistant Professor, Vanderbilt University

 This project is studying train delays to accurately estimate train arrival times at grade crossings to support in-vehicle driver alerts on personal navigation devices.
-It will also enable effective management of emergency response resources on the road network when trains at grade crossings may temporarily disconnect emergency vehicles from parts of the community they serve.
-The forecast of arrival times will use train-positioning information as input.
+It also will enable effective management of emergency response resources on the road network when trains at grade crossings may temporarily disconnect emergency vehicles from parts of the community they serve.
+The forecast of arrival times will use train-position information.
 The work is composed of two phases.
-The first phase focuses on the development of a historical algorithm to accurately model delays using train-positioning information.
+The first phase focuses on the development of a historical algorithm to accurately model delays using train-position information.
 The second phase of the project is developing online algorithms to integrate real-time train position information into the forecasts.
-Amtrak data and CSX freight rail data are being used to test and validate the proposed algorithms.
+Amtrak data and CSX freight rail data are being used to test and validate the algorithms.

 - OST-R summary report for this project (PDF)